-The California Kindergarten Association’s Visual Arts Committee wants to showcase the creative efforts of your students at the 34th Annual Young Children’s Art Exhibit.
-This event will be held Saturday and Sunday, January 14 and 15, 2023 during the California Kindergarten Conference at the Hyatt Regency Santa Clara.
+The California Kindergarten Association’s Visual Arts Committee wants to showcase your students’ art at the 37th CKA Annual Young Children’s Art Exhibit.
+This event will be held Saturday and Sunday, January 17 and 18, 2026, during the California Kindergarten Conference at the Hyatt Regency Santa Clara.

-On display will be paintings, collages, drawings, prints, class quilts, murals, sculptures, stitchery, and more submitted by PreK, TK, Kindergarten and Grade One Teachers.
+You are invited to submit paintings, collages, drawings, prints, class quilts, murals, sculptures, puppets and more by PreK, TK, K and Grade 1 students.

 Art Exhibit Guidelines:

-For additional information and help, contact Linda Becker, Visual Arts Committee Chair at (510)223-6111 or lfbecker@sbcglobal.net.
+Need help transporting your art?
+Need additional information?
+Contact Linda Becker, Visual Arts Committee Chair at (510)223-6111 or lfbecker@sbcglobal.net

 A Message from the CKA Visual Arts Committee